pkhuong/pkhuong.github.io/source/_posts/2017-06-05-relaxed-revocable-locks-mutual-exclusion-modulo-preemption.markdown

 FWIW, 50ish cycles per transaction is close to what I see in microbenchmarks for Intel's RTM/HLE.
-So, while the overhead of TSX is non-negligible (for very short critical sections) if you don't expect preemption, it should easily pay off for adaptive locks (or when you expect preemption, as shown by Dice and Harris in [Lock Holder Preemption Avoidance via Transactional Lock Elision](https://timharris.uk/papers/2016-lhp.pdf)).
+So, while the overhead of TSX is non-negligible for very short critical sections, it seems more than reasonable for adaptive locks (and TSX definitely helps when preemption happens, as shown by Dice and Harris in [Lock Holder Preemption Avoidance via Transactional Lock Elision](https://timharris.uk/papers/2016-lhp.pdf)).

 Finally, the figure that really matters: when incrementing with